Lesson 46: Minor Keys, Part 1 — Natural and Harmonic Minor

 D harmonic minor on your alto staff — raised C

-The seventh becomes G#.
-A leading tone now exists, and the cadence sounds modern, tonal, Baroque.
-The augmented second between F and G# gives the harmonic minor its exotic colour.
+The seventh becomes G#, so the cadence pulls tonally.
+The augmented second between F and G# gives harmonic minor its exotic colour.

-The seventh becomes C#.
-A leading tone now exists, and the cadence sounds modern, tonal, Baroque.
-The augmented second between Bb and C# gives the harmonic minor its exotic colour.
+The seventh becomes C#, so the cadence pulls tonally.
+The augmented second between Bb and C# gives harmonic minor its exotic colour.

 D harmonic minor